5mservers/caticus-info/README.md

 We noticed people releasing similar basic menus with less features as paid scripts, so we decided to quickly create and release a free open source version for you!

-⭐️ /info command to open & close ⭐️
+/showinfo = Command to open the info screen
+/hideinfo = Command to close the info screen

 - View Character Name
 - View Steam Name